tay-chi/html-in-class-exercises/readme.md

    c.
 Make changes based on feedback
    d.
 Present the software to the world!
 4. Check out your code in the browser
-5. STOP and head back to class
+5. STOP and wait in your breakout room for us to start the next section.

 ### Divs